iranzo/pelican-revealmd/README.md

 ```
 git submodule add https://github.com/iranzo/pelican-revealmd.git plugins/revealmd
 ```

 to install the plugin

 # Additional information

 The process of conversion and showing the presentation might alter it (will not directly show as good as with reveal-md), this happens because:

-- This plugin does use `pandoc`, the conversion it performs might alter the data, for example, losing horizonal-vertical slides and others.
+- This plugin does use `pandoc`, the conversion it performs might alter the data, for example, losing horizontal-vertical slides and others.